-- 4.1 The department regularly has a number of permanent and ad hoc committees which assist in the administration of the business of the department.
-Each committee has rules of procedure which may change periodically.
-These procedures as well as the deliberations and conclusions of each committee are subject to review and evaluation by the department, except as qualified in section 4.3. - 4.2 With the advice of the associate chairs, the chair shall appoint all committees (except the executive committee) at the commencement of the fall semester, or as needs for ad hoc committees arise.
-The chair may appoint students or members of the departmental professional staff to appropriate committees. - 4.3 Actions of all committees (except personnel committees) shall be subject to departmental review and reconsideration at all times. - 4.4 In departmental meetings as well as in departmental committee meetings, a majority is defined as those votes cast in favor of a resolution excluding abstentions.
-Where the Bylaws call for a two-thirds vote of the members of the department (i.e., Amendments to the Bylaws), a majority consists of two-thirds of the members of the department (not simply two-thirds of those present) who cast votes in favor of the resolution.
-Where the Bylaws call for a three-fourths vote of the members of the department (e.g., election of chair), a majority consists of three-fourths of those who cast votes.
+a.
+The department regularly has a number of permanent and ad hoc committees which assist in the administration of the business of the department.
+Each committee has rules of procedure which may change

+- periodically.
+These procedures as well as the deliberations and conclusions of each committee are subject to review and evaluation by the department, except as qualified in section III.C.3.c. - b.
+With the advice of the associate chairs, the chair shall appoint all committees (except the executive committee) at the commencement of the fall semester, or as needs for ad hoc committees arise.
+The chair may appoint students or members of the departmental professional staff to appropriate committees. - c.
+Actions of all committees (except personnel committees) shall be subject to departmental review and reconsideration at all times. - d.
+In departmental meetings as well as in departmental committee meetings, a majority includes those votes cast in favor of a resolution excluding abstentions.
+Where the Bylaws call for a two-thirds majority vote of the members of the department (i.e., Amendments to the Bylaws), a majority consists of two-thirds of the members of the department (not simply two-thirds of those present) who cast votes concerning the resolution.
+Where the Bylaws call for a three-fourths majority vote of the members of the department (e.g., election of chair), a majority consists of three-fourths of those who cast votes.